Lesson Stocks 201

 Key takeaways and important tips

-You can always find out exactly how much you paid in ECN/ATS fees by adding a custom data column on the Questrade Edge Web or Edge Desktop platforms.
+You can always find out exactly how much you paid in ECN fees by adding a custom data column on the Questrade Edge Web or Edge Desktop platforms.

 custom column icon